PennyLaneAI/pennylane/doc/introduction/interfaces/torch.rst

 ``qnode1()`` is now a PyTorch-capable QNode, as well.
-Internally, the :meth:`QNode.to_torch <qnode.QNode.to_torch>` method uses the :func:`TorchQNode <interfaces.torch.TorchQNode>` function to do the conversion.
+Internally, the :meth:`QNode.to_torch <qnode.QNode.to_torch>` method uses the :meth:`TorchInterface.apply <~.interfaces.torch.TorchInterface.apply>` function to do the conversion.

 .. _pytorch_qgrad: